Hi friends, if you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 The top support

 The top platform should be strong enough so strong wind or storm won't break off the dragon fruit branches.
-Also, it should be able to balance the plants, especially when they get bigger & heavier, so the weight won't make the structure tip over to the side.
+Also, it should be able to balance the plants, especially when they get monstrously bigger & heavier, so the weight won't make the structure tip over to the side.
 Some materials might be a house for other little creatures like rats, ants or mosquitoes.

 Old tires has good curve to support the umbrella hanging of the dragon fruits.
 Look out for mosquitoes because sometimes they house inside the tires.
-Drill holes through the tires so there's no standing water inside, which is a good breeding ground for mosquitoes.
+Drill holes through the tires so there's no standing water inside, which creates a good breeding ground for mosquitoes.

 Thinner tires are good if you don't like something too heavy that might collapse your post.
 You can connect the tire to the post using wires or some rebar.
-This platform goes well with wood, cement or PVC posts.
+This top support goes well with wood, cement or PVC posts.
 A recycled tire costs about $5.
 The average diameter is 24 in (60cm).

 Wood rectangles are easy to install, especially if you have a wooden post.
 Drill in some general-purpose 8x2.5 inch screws to secure it to the post.
 And you're good to go.
 The edges of this platform are not quite smooth & curvy.
 Strong wind just might break the branches.
 Yellow lumbar is good for this top support.
 But you may need to replace it after some years.